antonsmislevics/safe-env/README.md

         provider: ${se.cache:memory}              # use in-memory cache
         required: True

-# dynamically construct Azure KeyVault secret names for different envrionments
+# dynamically construct Azure KeyVault secret names for different environments
 # in this example we assume that the same KeyVault is used for all environments and different postfixes are used
 kv_key_names:
   app_client_id: APPCLIENTID${params.kv_secret_postfix}